-Unit 2: Physical activity, sport and society
+Unit 2: Physical activity, sport exercise and society

-This unit develops students' understanding of physical activity, sport and society from a participatory perspective.

-Students are introduced to types of physical activity and the role participation in physical activity and sedentary behaviour plays in their own health and wellbeing as well as in other people's lives in different population groups.

-Through a series of practical activities, students experience and explore different types of physical activity promoted in their own and different population groups.
-They gain an appreciation of the level of physical activity required for health benefits.
-Students investigate how participation in physical activity varies across the lifespan.
-They explore a range of factors that influence and facilitate participation in regular physical activity.
-They collect data to determine perceived enablers of and barriers to physical activity and the ways in which opportunities for participation in physical activity can be extended in various communities, social, cultural and environmental contexts.
-Students investigate individual and population-based consequences of physical inactivity and sedentary behaviour.
-They then create and participate in an activity plan that meets the physical activity and sedentary behaviour guidelines relevant to the particular population group being studied.
+This unit develops students' understanding of physical activity, sport and exercise from a participatory perspective.
+Students are introduced to types of physical activity and the role that physical activity participation and sedentary behaviour plays in their own health and wellbeing, as well as in other population groups and contexts.
+Through a series of practical activities, students experience and explore different types of physical activity promoted within and beyond their community.
+They gain an appreciation of the movement required for health benefits and the consequences of physical inactivity and sedentary behaviour.
+Using various methods to assess physical activity and sedentary behaviour, students analyse data to investigate perceived barriers and enablers, and explore opportunities to enhance participation in physical activity.
+Students explore and apply the social-ecological model to critique a range of individual- and settings-based strategies that are effective in promoting participation in regular physical activity.
+They create and participate in a personal plan with movement strategies that optimise adherence to physical activity and sedentary behaviour guidelines.

+By investigating a range of contemporary issues associated with physical activity, sport and exercise, students explore factors that affect access, inclusion, participation and performance.
+Students then select one issue at the local, national or global level and analyse key concepts within the issue, including investigating, participating in and prescribing movement experiences that highlight the issue.
+Students develop an understanding of the historical and current perspectives on the issue and consider the future implications on participation and performance.

-1 What are the relationships between physical activity, sport, health and society?
+1 How do physical activity, sport and exercise contribute to healthy lifestyles?

-In this area of study students focus on the role of physical activity, sport and society in developing and promoting healthy lifestyles and participation in physical activity across the lifespan.
-Students explore the social, cultural and historical influences on participation in various forms of physical activity, including sport.
-They investigate at the individual and population levels the physical, social, mental and emotional benefits of participation in regular physical activity and the potential negative physical, social, mental and emotional consequences of physical inactivity and sedentary behaviour, including hypokinetic diseases such as Type 2 diabetes and obesity.

-Students investigate sociocultural factors that influence physical activity and consider opportunities and barriers to participation for various population groups and settings.
-They create and implement an individual activity plan that meets the physical activity and sedentary behaviour guidelines.
+In this area of study, students focus on the role of physical activity, sport and exercise in developing and promoting healthy lifestyles across the lifespan.
+Students explore the sociocultural influences on participation in various forms of physical activity.
+They investigate the physical, social, mental, emotional and spiritual benefits of participation in regular physical activity at the individual and population levels, and the potential health risks associated with physical inactivity and sedentary behaviour.
+Students examine sociocultural factors that influence physical activity and consider opportunities and barriers to participation.
+They develop an understanding of the use of subjective and objective methods for assessing physical activity and sedentary behaviour at the individual and population levels and compare these to physical activity and sedentary behaviour guidelines.
+Students identify and describe the components of the social-ecological model to assist in the critique and creation of strategies aimed at increasing physical activity and/or reducing sedentary behaviour within a given population.
+Students conduct a Functional Movement Assessment (FMA), then design and implement a personalised plan that is sustainable and adheres to the physical activity and sedentary behaviour guidelines.

-Outcome 1:On completion of this unit the student should be able to collect and analyse data related to individual and population levels of participation in physical activity and sedentary behaviour to create, undertake and evaluate an activity plan that meets the physical activity and sedentary behaviour guidelines for an individual or a specific group.
+Outcome 1: On completion of this unit, the student should be able to collect and analyse data related to individual and population levels of participation in physical activity and sedentary behaviour and conduct an FMA to create, undertake and evaluate a personalised plan that promotes adherence to the relevant physical activity and sedentary behaviour guidelines.